svaksha/Julia.jl/README.md

 * For broken links submit a bug report, or replace the broken URI, then submit a PR.
 * For Documentation and cookbooks, check if it matches the categories listed, if yes, then list it against *DOC*, else use the Cookbook.md page.

 **NB:** As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and page reordering; and this repo only provides a list (link) of Julia packages out in the wild, not an endorsment of its quality, software features, etc..
-For Base packages, check if the package you seek is listed in the [built-in package manager](https://github.com/JuliaLang/METADATA.jl).
+For Base packages, check if the package you seek is listed in the [built-in package manager on github](https://github.com/JuliaLang/METADATA.jl) or check the [metadata for registered Julia packages](http://docs.julialang.org/en/latest/packages/packagelist/)

 # LICENSE